Older drivers are keeping their licenses longer and driving more miles than ever before.

 According to the Governors Highway Safety Administration, impairments in three key areas—vision, cognition and motor function—are responsible for higher crash rates for older drivers.
 Vision declines with age; cognition, which includes memory and attention, can be impacted by medical problems such as dementia and medication side effects; and motor function suffers as flexibility declines due to diseases such as arthritis.

 A 2018 study from TRIP, a nonprofit organization that studies transportation issues, calls for transportation improvements that will enable older Americans to maintain their mobility.
 Since there are about 46 million people age 65 or older, projected to more than double to over 98 million by 2060, roadway safety improvements are increasingly important as 90 percent of travel for this demographic takes place in a private vehicle.
 Almost 80 percent live in auto-dependent suburban and rural areas.
 Public transit accounts for only two percent of trips for older Americans.
 Ridesharing services can help seniors maintain their mobility although they often require the use of smartphones, which are owned by under one-third of older Americans.
 Self-driving and connected vehicles hold much promise for the mobility of older Americans.

 Many states routinely attempt to identify, assess and regulate older drivers with diminishing abilities who cannot or will not voluntarily modify their driving habits.
-According to the Insurance Institute for Highway Safety, 21 states require older drivers to renew their drivers licenses more often than the rest of the state’s residents.
-In addition, 18 states require more frequent vision tests for older motorists.
-Sixteen states and the District of Columbia prohibit older drivers from renewing licenses by mail or online.
+According to the Insurance Institute for Highway Safety, 23 states enacted laws that require older drivers to renew their drivers licenses more often than the rest of the state’s residents.
+In addition, 19 states require more frequent vision tests for older motorists.
+Seventeen states and the District of Columbia prohibit older drivers from renewing licenses by mail or online.